 An EEA national living in the UK is allowed to use the UK’s National Health Service.
-The Home Office has long argued that this does not count for the purposes of EU law as having comprehensive sickness insurance, though.
+The Home Office has long argued that this does not count for the purposes of EU law as having Comprehensive Sickness Insurance, though.

 The Home Office view was upheld by the Court of Appeal in the case of Ahmad v Secretary of State for the Home Department EWCA Civ 988:

-70. I would dismiss this appeal.
+I would dismiss this appeal.
 If an EEA national enters the UK and is not involved in an economically active activity, for example because she is a student, her residence and that of her family members will not be lawful unless she has CSIC [Comprehensive Sickness Insurance Cover] while she is a student in the five years following her arrival.
 Accordingly her family members will not be able to qualify for permanent residency in the UK.

-71. So Mrs Ahmad had to have CSIC while she was a student.
+So Mrs Ahmad had to have CSIC while she was a student.
 This condition must be strictly complied with.
 The fact that she would be entitled to treatment under the NHS, and was thus at all times in substantially the same position as she would have been had she had CSIC, is nothing to the point.
 Her failure to take out CSIC put the host state at risk of having to pay for healthcare at a time when the Ahmads had not then achieved the status of permanent resident and she was not economically active.

-So, we know from Ahmad that access to the NHS does not count.
-What might qualify as compressive sickness insurance, then?
-There are three potential ways to meet the requirement.
+So we know from Ahmad that access to the NHS does not count.
+What might qualify as Comprehensive Sickness Insurance, then?

 1. Buy comprehensive private health insurance